lakshmankumar12/languageNotes/go_notes.md

     // Use a slice literal to create an empty slice of integers. slice := []int{}
     ```
+* slices cannot be compared with one another, but can be compared against `nil`
 * Can be created with a built-in function - make.
 Note the odditity.
 The first
   args is a type-name (and not a var-name).
 This creates a unnamed array and
   then returns a slice to that array.
 The returned slice is the only way